sandiego-ember/ember-cli-101/outline.md

         installing
           create tests/unit/routes/blog-post-test.js

-This creates a few files, and also adds a  `app/router.js`:
+This creates a few files, and also adds some stuff to your  `app/router.js`:

     import Ember from 'ember';
     import config from './config/environment';